 As promised, our Bunny Village was on display in all its collective charm!
 It was so cute to see how much the twins enjoyed identifying their little homemade bunny houses and pointing them out to all of us.

-I was a little worried that we wouldn't get what was needed....a warm, sunny day that would be perfect for the outside Easter game I planned for after dinner.....a scavenger hunt for eggs and prizes!
+I was a little worried that we wouldn't get what was needed - a warm, sunny day, perfect for the outside Easter game I planned for after dinner - a scavenger hunt for eggs and prizes!
 But the weather was ideal and our wooded backyard a wonderful place to hide things to look for.
-I had to define the hunting area, though, with crepe paper streamers so no one would wander off, like Hansel and Gretel, into oblivion!
+I had to define the hunting area though, using crepe paper streamers so no one would wander off like Hansel and Gretel, into oblivion!

 First, teams were organized from among our three daughters and their husbands.
-We pulled the six names, and the first three became captains.
-The second three served as assistants-to-the-captains.
+The first three names pulled became captains.
+The second three served as assistants.
 Finally, each captain pulled the name of a "little kid" who would become the third team member.

-Each team captain was handed a set of 4 clues, specific things to look for out in the woods.
-In addition, there were plastic candy-filled eggs strewn about for the little kids to randomly gather.
-Finally, each adult was advised to look for his/her own Easter basket - while also in pursuit of clues, eggs, and supervision of the little kiddo assigned to them!
+Each team captain was given a set of 4 clues, specific things to look for out in the woods.
+In addition, there were plastic candy filled eggs for the little kids to gather.
+Finally, each adult was advised to look for his/her own Easter basket - while also in pursuit of clues, eggs and supervision of the little kiddo assigned to them!
 See why each captain needed an assistant?
 This grandma knows how to anticipate!

 A battery operated bubble-making machine filled the air with crazy ambiance and some players chose to hunt bubbles rather than clues!
 That often left the "big kids" in charge of finding things!

-My wonderful "little sister", Jackie and her husband, Rick (Karen's in-laws), always stop by for coffee and dessert on the way home from their own family dinner.
-For me, this is the best part of the day!
-Jackie and I are real "partners-in-crime" when it comes to planning crazy fun for the kids.
-I put her in charge of handing prizes to the teams after checking their baskets for accurate scavengering!
-Let her deal with the guys when they insist that a green bunny should count because it is "kinda blue-ish"!
+My wonderful "little sister," Jackie, and her husband, Rick (Karen's in-laws), always stop by for coffee and dessert on the way home from their own family dinner.
+Jackie and I are real partners-in-crime when it comes to planning crazy fun for the kids.
+I put her in charge of handing prizes to the teams after checking their baskets for accurate scavengering.
+Let her deal with the guys when they insist that a green bunny should count because it is "kinda blue-ish!"

 |The "pink team" and "green team" both line up to have Aunt Jackie check baskets for accurate hunting|

-Don't be fooled by the small price tag!
+Don't be fooled by the dollar store price tag.
 One can seems capable of covering an acre with colorful, foamy string!
 And secretly, I think everybody loves being drenched in it!